-In the areas of energy, transport, aeronautics, and space, standardization gains more and more significance.
+In the areas of energy, transport, aeronautics, and space, standardisation gains more and more significance.
 In particular, it maintains competitiveness, allocates proactive potential growth areas and helps to intensify international cooperation.
-The practical-oriented implementation of research results and innovation by means of standardization allows a cost reduction via harmonization of project interfaces and product specifications, reduction of undesirable engineering diversity and planning reliability in joint projects of research and industry.
+The practical-oriented implementation of research results and innovation by means of standardisation allows a cost reduction via harmonisation of project interfaces and product specifications, reduction of undesirable engineering diversity and planning reliability in joint projects of research and industry.

-As the national aeronautics and space research center of the Federal Republic of Germany, DLR actively and executively gets involved with standardization activities in various national and international boards (DIN, CEN, ISO), pools, and organizations.
-In its national Space Agency function, DLR coordinates the participation of German research and industry, such ensuring the national interests in global space cooperation.
+As the national aeronautics and space research center of the Federal Republic of Germany, DLR actively and executively gets involved with standardisation activities in various national and international boards (DIN, CEN, ISO), pools, and organisations.
+In its national Space Agency function, DLR coordinates the participation of German research and industry, such as ensuring the national interests in global space cooperation.

-Research and Development Phase Standardization has been implemented within the DLR as a tool for standardization.
+Research and Development Phase Standardisation has been implemented within the DLR as a tool for standardisation.
 It shall speed up the transfer of DLR new technologies and research results to the general public and in industrially applicable products.
-The Standardization and EEE-Parts Division supports the DLR project responsible researchers and developers while realizing standardization activities e.g. INS and TNS projects.
+The Standardisation and EEE Parts Division supports the DLR project responsible researchers and developers while realising standardisation activities e.g. INS and TNS projects.

-The European Space Components Coordination (ESCC) as a cooperation between space agencies, component manufacturers and users harmonizes the different EEE parts programs in Europe as well as a specification system for the qualification of EEE-parts.
+The European Space Components Coordination (ESCC) as a cooperation between space agencies, component manufacturers and users harmonises the different EEE part programs in Europe as well as a specification system for the qualification of EEE parts.
 DLR coordinates and represents the national position of the DLR space agency as well as the interests of German manufacturers and users.